1. What level should I set my dehumidifier at in my basement?

 If you want to prevent mold by bringing the humidity level to 50%, you need a hygrometer to measure the actual humidity in the room.
-This is a measuring device about the size of a pocket calculator that measures humidity just as a thermometer measures temperature.
+This is a measuring device about the size of a pocket calculator that measures humidity just like a thermometer measures temperature.
 You place this device somewhere in the humid room and keep adjusting the setting on your dehumidifier until the hygrometer measures 50% or less.
-(This could take you a few days to get it to the setting you want.)
+(It could take some time, even a few days, to get it to the setting you want.)
 You have then calibrated your dehumidifier to go on and off at a point where the humidity will be maintained at 50%.
-The BGG digital hygrometer/thermometer is available on our website.

 3. The dehumidifier manufacturer says my dehumidifier will cover 1000 square feet.
 Is that really true?